 Canning and Jams and Yogurt, oh my!

-Jars are ideal for making overnight oats, chia pudding, or the famous mason jar salads trending all over the internet.
+Jars are ideal for making single serve overnight oats, chia pudding, or the famous mason jar salads trending all over the internet.
 Pour the dressing on the bottom and mix in a big bowl when you’re ready to eat.
 Or use to store soups and sauces on your prep day.
 Silicone cupcake liners can serve as dividers.

 A mason jar is the perfect size for storing a bunch of herbs.
 Add a little water to the bottom and arrange herbs like flowers.
 Store on your windowsill (for a day) or in the fridge (for a few days).